There are few secular trends that are as impactful to the global economy right now as clean energy.

 The fund began trading in 2007 and has an impressive track record of steady gains.

-How To Buy Clean Energy ETFs in Canada in 2022
+How To Buy Clean Energy ETFs in Canada in 2024

 Buying clean energy ETFs in Canada is as simple as buying an asset from your brokerage.

-Like with buying any stock, investing in a clean energy ETF is as easy as searching for the ticker symbol and hitting the buy option at the market price.
+Like buying any stock, investing in a clean energy ETF is as easy as searching for the ticker symbol and hitting the buy option at the market price.

 Questrade